 If you are travelling from Colombo to Kandy by car, after an educational visit at the Geragama Tea Factory, you can take a relaxing stroll in the Peradeniya Royal Botanical Gardens.
 The largest botanical gardens in Sri Lanka, Peradeniya is a haven of peace.
 Located 110kms from Colombo, I recommend stopping there to stretch your legs and discovering the results of very hard work by British colonists to create a garden fit for kings.
 The gardens cover a surface of 147 acres and have various itineraries, depending on how long you want to walk for.
 Remember, Sri Lanka is mostly hot and humid, so you need to take that factor into consideration.

 A Little History of The Royal Botanical Gardens

 The gardens were originally conceived in 1371 by Sinhalese kings.
-In 1821, the British turned them into botanical gardens and began conserving the many plant species found in Sri Lanka.
+In 1821, the British turned them into botanical gardens and began conserving the many plant species found in Sri Lanka, including spices.
 Imported crops were tested in the gardens: coffee, tea, nutmeg, rubber, cinchona… Would you believe that the first plants of tea were regarded as a decoration, before becoming a huge industry in Sri Lanka?